 The Eisenhower Cabin At Augusta National

-The Eisenhower Cabin at Augusta National is a residence fit, if not actually for a king, then for a head of state.
+The Eisenhower Cabin at Augusta Nationa, seen at the US Masters, is a residence fit, if not actually for a king, then for a head of state.
 Literally.
 It was built for a US president and partly designed by the Secret Service.

 Ike Eisenhower, Supreme Commander of the Allied Forces in World War II, had become a member of Augusta National in 1948 six months after he had had a two-week vacation staying at the cub.
 He told reporters it had been his “best vacation in years.”